dolphindb/Tutorials_EN/data_ETL.md

 }
 ```

-The script takes about 40 seconds to process one day's market data of 3000 stocks.
+The script takes about 40 seconds to process one day’s market data of 3000 stocks.
 Data of 20 trading days can be processed in concurrent jobs submitted by the function `submitJob`.
-By configuring *maxBatchJobWorker* =16 (generally it is set to the number of CPU cores), the optimized script takes only 210 seconds with its performance improved by 74 times.
+By configuring _maxBatchJobWorker_ =16 (generally set to the number of CPU cores), the script takes only 210 seconds, which improves the performance by 74 times.

 ### 4.2 Performance Analysis